For parents in Salzburg City, It helps when a youth route in Itzling needs to become checkable. Start with age, start point and route home.

 Parents make fewer mistakes here when they stop looking first for maximum programme and start with one clear first step.

-Local proof instead of vague reassurance
+Local proof before vague reassurance

 For Itzling, these 2026 signals matter most:

-- Streusalz with explicit presence in Itzling for ages 13 to 21
+- Streusalz with explicit presence in Itzling for ages 13 to 21.

-- the city’s easy-language page for Itzling, which names Veronaplatz, opening hours and the link to the Corner garden
+- the city’s easy-language page for Itzling, which names Veronaplatz, opening hours and the link to the Corner garden.

 That combination is strong precisely because it does not overpromise.
 It shows which parts of the district are truly workable.